Time to embrace the Internet, Iran president says

 “First, our entire obsession was video - how to keep it out of our youth’s access and protect our faith and identity.
 Then satellite dishes shot up on roofs,” Rouhani said.
 “Today, the Internet and smart phones have become the foremost woe.”

-Rouhani said Iran could not develop without embracing the digital world and criticized the idea that students should just take notes from books rather than go online.
+Rouhani said Iran could not develop without embracing the digital world and criticised the idea that students should just take notes from books rather than go online.

 “Are our PhD students still expected to use library archives like in the old days to take notes for research?”